jakobzhao/geog328/README.md

     - [Local search with the Geocoding API](https://docs.mapbox.com/help/tutorials/local-search-geocoding-api/)

-### Week 8 : Web-based spatial analysis I: Sorting by distance
+### Week 8 : Web-based Spatial Analysis I: Sorting by Distance

 In this week, we will introduce you to a basic spatial analysis that uses distance to sort geographical data.
 This application is made upon MapBox too.
 Starting from this week, you will work on your final project.
 Its requirement will be introduced in this week's lab session.
 In short, you will need to make an advanced spatial analysis to deal with a real-world problem.